alfred-abraham/cyclistic_bike_sharing_analysis/README.md

 ## 1. Strong Seasonal Trends

-Both member and casual ridership peak during the summer months and decline during the winter months
+* Both member and casual ridership peak during the summer months and decline during the winter months

 However:

-* Both members and casual riders have different peaks; the former peak in August while the latter peak in July.
+* Members and casual riders have different peaks; the former peak in August while the latter peak in July.

 ---